Mastering Sheet Metal Forming

 The shear zone in metal cutting refers to the region where the actual cutting of the metal occurs during the shearing process.
 Understanding the shear zone is important in optimizing the shearing process for achieving clean and precise cuts in sheet metal fabrication.
 The clearance between the punch and the die affects the quality of the cut and shear zone; as the clearance increases, the material tends to be pulled into the die rather than be sheared.
 In practice, the clearances usually range between 2 – 10% of sheet thickness.

-The shear zone typically extends along the line of the cut and can have different characteristics depending on factors such as the material being cut, the shearing force applied, and the tool geometry.
+The shear zone typically extends along the line of the cut.
+The metal in this zone can have different characteristics depending on factors such as the material being cut, the shearing force applied, and the tool geometry.
 See the pictures above which shows the microhardness (HV) contours for a 6.4-mm (0.25-in.) thick AISI 1020 hot-rolled steel in the sheared region.

 Sample Problem: